 In general, it’s a good practice to appeal to emotions while sharing content and advertising.
 At this time of the year, it’s critical.
 Also, you should ensure that your content is anchored in the atmosphere of the holidays in order to catch the attention of the holiday-minded social users.
 Share your company resolutions for the new year, send your best wishes to your followers, if you have a special sale, push it a bit on your social media, and of course, don’t forget to share with the world your genius blog articles.

 Tailor your blog content for the season

 See what we did here?
 We share a time-sensitive-not-too-heavy-article that (we hope) will be useful to our readers.
-We’re not trying too hard to push our product (you know, Walnut, the killer platform to create sales demos – damn it! it’s stronger than us) or to write super complicated content that will make you sweat by the ears.
+We’re not trying too hard to push our interactive product demo software (you know, Walnut, the killer platform to create sales demos – damn it! it’s stronger than us) or to write super complicated content that will make you sweat by the ears.